Jervis Bay is Your Perfect Whale-Watching Spot in NSW!

 Warden Head, Ulladulla

-Just 5 minutes from Ulladulla is the Warden Head Lighthouse.
+Just five minutes from Ulladulla, Warden Head Lighthouse is a free, unstaffed public lookout, so you won’t have to book for or do entry call for your visit.
 During migration season, whales can be spotted up close from this vantage point, offering fantastic Instagram moments.
 Nearby Rennies Beach and Bannisters Head provide additional viewing opportunities, with guests at nearby accommodation homes potentially spotting whales from the pool bar or even from their rooms.
-Warden Head, Ulladulla

 On-Boat Whale Watching in Jervis Bay